top of page

 - Helen Keller

-As a Rotary Exchange Student, I was privileged to sit amongst many clubs across South East Queensland as well as South Africa.
+As a Rotary Exchange Student, I was privileged to sit amongst those dedicated to service as a way of life.

 The satisfaction of belonging to a multi-generational experience.